What do you do if you have hail damage on your roof?

 How do you know the difference between hail damage vs normal wear?
-If the granule loss you see on your roof a uniform pattern, this is considered normal wear and tear.
-A hail damaged roof will have actual impact indications.
+If the granule loss you see on your roof is a uniform pattern, this is considered normal wear and tear.
+A hail-damaged roof will have actual impact indications.
 The asphalt shingles will show impact points like somebody took a hammer to the roof.
-The insurance inspector or a professional roofing contractor can differentiate the hail damage roof and the wear and tear roof.
+The insurance inspector or a professional roofing contractor can differentiate the hail damaged roof and the wear and tear roof.

 Can hail damage be completely repaired?

 Coverage and terms vary between insurance companies and within each policy, including a time frame to file a claim for hail damage with roof.
 Proof and timing are both critical when filing claims on any insurance, and homeowners may be the most stringent of all insurance claims.